nmlau/octopress/source/_posts/2015-12-01-raspberry-pi-alarm.markdown

 On top of this, I've been hearing about Raspberry Pi's for years and have always wanted to mess around with one.
 This seemed like the perfect project to get started on the DIY journey.

+Note: this isn't so much of a guide as my reflections on my journey to solidify the things I learned.

 ### Components

-How I chose my components, used these two guides: [Getting Started Guide](http://goo.gl/EOip4i) and [Component Guide](http://goo.gl/YA8hUI)
+How I chose my components, used these two guides: [Getting Started Guide](http://www.howtogeek.com/138281/the-htg-guide-to-getting-started-with-raspberry-pi/all/) and [Component Guide](http://www.htpcbeginner.com/raspberry-pi-accessories-for-xbmc-media-center/2/)

 Here's what I bought: